logicalclocks/hops-docs/docs/installation_guide/platforms/cloud.rst

 Here are some of the most important security parameters to set when installing services:

-- Superuser username and password for the MySQL Server(s)

-  - Default: 'kthfs' and 'kthfs'
 - Administration username and password for the Glassfish administration account(s)

   - Default: 'adminuser' and 'adminpw'